GirishSengerVerma/SCIoT/mqtt-broker/README.md

 - 8883

 ## Server Key
-Make sure that the `server.key` file is placed inside the `certs` directory.
+Extract the encrypted `server.zip` archive inside the `certs` folder using the repository master encryption password.
+Note that the archive MUST be extracted inplace (i.e. no new folder is created).
 Also note that due to using TLS host checking, the server certificate can only be used by Tobias-PC.
 If you want to run the server on another machine, generate a new server certificate and key for this machine as described in [Generate new Server Key](https://mosquitto.org/man/mosquitto-tls-7.html).
 You can test if everything works by executing the following command